Images affect what we think, remember, feel, do and act.

 I have created a few infographics and have a tendency to want to just straight into a design or free template.

-Here’s the process I used when I struggled with a recently infographic.
+Here’s the process I used when I struggled with a recent infographic.

 - Who? – I was targeting business owners with planning a website to increase their lead generation activity.

 - Why ?
 They knew nothing about SEO, how to write website copy, backlinks or what their competitors are doing.

 - What?
 The message I was trying to communicate was “more referring domains = more organic traffic”.